wpeterman/ResistanceGA/README.md

 Version 4.0 or higher is required.
 Official CIRCUITSCAPE releases can be found [**here**](https://code.google.com/p/circuitscape/downloads/list "CS downloads")

 This package will only work on Windows machines.
-The only modifications that would be necessary to execute these functions on another platform would be a determining how to execute CIRCUITSCAPE from R. If there is interest in being able to use these functions on other platforms, I will can work to incorporate that capability in future releases.
+The only modifications that would be necessary to execute these functions on another platform would be a determining how to execute CIRCUITSCAPE from R. If there is interest in being able to use these functions on other platforms, I can work to incorporate that capability in future releases.

 This approach has been developed from the methods first utilized in Peterman et al. (2014). **_Please cite this paper if you use these methods!_**